nikhilgawai/Queues-Break-Detection-on-Jetson-Nano-2GB/README.md

-# Queue Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+# Queue Detection on Jetson Nano 2GB Developer Kit using  Yolov5.

 Queue detection system which will detect a group of people in a single file or line and if not in single line it will notify on the viewfinder.